-Under the Immigration and Nationality Act, aliens or lawful Permanent Residents who serve(d) honorably in the U.S. Armed Forces or Selective Ready Reserve during wartime, may file for immediate citizenship.
-Green Card holders who serve(d) in the military for a year or more during peacetime, may also qualify for Naturalization.
+Under the Immigration and Nationality Act, immigrants or lawful Permanent Residents who serve(d) honorably in the U.S. Armed Forces or Selective Ready Reserve during wartime, may file for immediate citizenship.
+Green Card holders who serve(d) in the military for a year or more during peacetime may also qualify for naturalization.

-A knowledgeable immigration attorney or phoenix naturalization lawyer at Maria Jones Law Firm can answer specific questions that you may have about your ability to qualify for Naturalization.
+A knowledgeable Phoenix naturalization lawyer at Maria Jones Law Firm can answer specific questions that you may have about qualifications and how to proceed.
+Call (602) 603-4032 today!

 Once you become a naturalized U.S. citizen, you enjoy the same rights and benefits as U.S. born citizens, such as: